antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 </html>
 ```

-When the users visit your website, browsers fetch and evaluate the JavaScript to let the frameworks render the content of your apps (Client-side Rendering, CSR).
-Compared to the old age that all the contents are directly written in HTML and available directly when visiting, the modern ways to build the websites make the time between users hitting the Enter and seeing the content much longer (we call it [First Meaningful Paint (FMP)](https://web.dev/first-meaningful-paint/) or [LCP](https://web.dev/lcp/) in performance measurement).
+When a user visits your website, the browser fetches and evaluates the JavaScript to let the framework render the content of your app (Client-side Rendering, CSR).
+Compared to the old age where all the content were directly written in HTML and made available directly when visiting, the modern way to build websites make the time between users hitting the Enter and seeing the content much longer (we call it [First Meaningful Paint (FMP)](https://web.dev/first-meaningful-paint/) or [LCP](https://web.dev/lcp/) in performance measurement).

 SSR is introduced to solve this.
-By rendering the app on the server side before the page is served, the content can be delivered directly in the HTML.
+By rendering the app on the server side before the page is served, the content can be delivered directly as HTML.
 With SSR, the example above will be served as:

 ```html
 <html>